The Construction Program

 How You Can Help

-- Liaise with local program staff and local families
+- Network with local residents and program staff

 Additionally, volunteers applying to join this program will be required to supply to following documentation: